gaus-fleet-lab/developer-documentation/curl/README.md

  `./register.sh bootstrap.conf`

 # 2) Now you can run device-check-for-update.sh and device-report.sh
-* By pointing out the device.data file to the scripts (check-for-update.sh|report.sh) will have access to the backend `./check-for-update.sh device.data` or
+* By pointing out the device.data file to the scripts [check-for-update.sh](../curl/check-for-update.sh) and [report.sh](../curl/report.sh) will have access to the backend `./check-for-update.sh device.data` or
  `./report.sh device.data`